timofei-tonu/3CU/README.md

 Aditionally, a descriptional video will be available on Youtube shortly.
 Also, I plan to make an illustrated guide to using 3CU.

 PyQT has been used to develop the GUI part of the application, and PyInstaller has been used to build the executable.

+A small tool, because I haven't covered multithreading yet (planning to do so in the future).
+So the application may freeze when dealing with large quantities of data, but if it isn't prematurely closed, it generally gets the job done.